 And last on the list, if you are just looking to get that characteristic saffron color, I suggest adding a bit of food coloring to your dish.
 If you are already using an ingredient that will make your dish yellow, such as turmeric or annatto, then be sure to only use a little bit of food coloring.

-While there is no such thing as “cheap saffron” (because saffron is just expensive), there are plenty of ways to create a similar taste and color using cheaper herbs and spices.
-I have listed 12 options above.
+While there is no such thing as โcheap saffronโ (because saffron is just expensive), there are plenty of ways to create a similar taste and color using cheaper herbs and spices.
+I have listed 12 options above that work as a substitute for saffron.

 No, saffron and cumin are not the same.
 Saffron is the styles and stigmas taken from the crocus flower and has flavors like grass, hay and honey with a slight bitterness.
 Cumin however is the dried seed of the plant Cuminum cyminum and has more of a sweet nutty flavor.

-While there is no one herb that can replace saffron, using several herbs and spices in combination can help create a similar taste profile and colour.
-Turmeric and Paprika are the most common substitute combinations.
+There is no one herb that works as a perfect substitute for saffron in paella or other dishes.
+Using several herbs and spices in combination can help create a similar taste profile and color, though.
+If you are wondering what can I use instead of saffron, turmeric and paprika are the most common substitute combinations.